Definition of Pollenize:

 To supply with pollen; to sire the next generation of plants.

-Our funding will enable us to supply 2019 apiary sites with beehives, bee colonies and supplies.
+Our funding has enabled us to supply our apiary sites with beehives, bee colonies and supplies.
 The funding will also pay for 10 Adult and 10 Children’s beesuits.

-Pollenize CIC will be working with experienced beekeepers to deliver beekeeping experiences - inviting the community on hive inspections.
+Pollenize CIC will be working with experienced beekeepers inviting the patrons on hive inspections.

 2019 Plans for Plymouth:

 The plan for 2019 is to create a network of community apiary sites in Devonport and Stonehouse in Plymouth.

 We want to be the most sustainable beekeepers in Plymouth.
 We are registered onto the sustainable transport scheme with Plymouth City Council and will be testing out a cargo bike in March & April

 We would love to hear your thoughts… Please message us below: